For Academy Directors and Directors of Coaching

 • No per-attempt testing fees

 This allows directors to evaluate impact on parent confidence, coach clarity, and retention stability before expanding across the club.
+There is no obligation to scale if it does not create measurable value.

 Why This Matters